 Another reason for using gearboxes with stepper motors is to increase the torque to drive the load.
 When the load is driven by a high-torque DC brushless gear motor, the gearbox multiplies the torque of the motor by an amount proportional to the gear ratio and gearbox efficiency. .

 Compared with a stepper motor with a gearbox, the vibration of a geared stepper motor is significantly smaller, especially at low speeds in the resonance frequency range.
 Overall, a geared stepper motor has the following advantages:

 - Precise positioning.
 Backlash can be limited to 3%.

-- No brush.
-It saves cost and improves service life since you don’t need to change the brush and the service life is only determined by the life of the shaft.
+- Brushless.
+It saves cost and improves service life since there’s no need to change the brush, and the service life is only determined by the life of the shaft.

 - High torque available.
 Equipped with the gearbox, the geared stepper motor is enabled with high torque.
-And the torque is customizable since you can alter the gear ratio.
+Torque is customizable since the gear ratio can be modified.

-For geared stepper motor customization and application, you can check details at parameters and customized development of geared stepper motor.
+For geared stepper motor customization and application, you can check parameters and customized development of geared stepper motor for more details.